 Getting the right deal

 There are a small number of financing options that allow SMEs to borrow sums of money without having equally large minimum turnover requirements.
 There are even fewer that also provide a flexibility but is competitively priced.
 A quick turnaround in lending decisions that will be necessary to keep the economy afloat post-Brexit.

-One of the main sources of funding for SME’s in the UK that offers all the above is Invoice Financing.
+One of the main sources of funding for SME’s in the UK that offers all the above is Fund Invoice.
 This financial option may well hold the key to the betterment of the UK economy.
 SME manufacturers are facing uncertainty as a result of Brexit and growing competition from operating in a globalised market.